6 Powerful Strategies on How to Choose Books to Read

 Reading should be fun otherwise what is the point!
 As children get older they will read for learning, but we don’t want them to lose their love of learning in the meantime.
 That’s why we need to embed a positive attitude while they are young.

 I know I am preaching to the choir, but don’t push children to read what they are not ready for.
 You are only reinforcing the message that reading is a chore.
-When children chose a book they don’t like, they can put it back and choose another one.
+When children choose a book they don’t like, they can put it back and choose another one.
 The goal is for reading to be about pleasure not forced enjoyment.

 Reading should be fun otherwise what is the point!
 For children reading should be about enjoyment and entertainment.
 As they get older they will read for learning, but we don’t want them to lose their love of learning.
 That’s why we need to embed a positive attitude while they are young.